andifalk/secure-development-on-kubernetes/step1-hello-spring-boot/README.md

 * Actuator API
   * Exposes all available [actuator endpoints](http://localhost:8080/actuator) of Spring Boot (including sensitive ones)

-The application is kept simple to focus on the security parts instead of having to describe a complex use case model.
+The application is kept simple by intention to focus on the security parts instead of having to describe a complex use case model.

 ## Run the application